 Prevention and Risk Factors

-- Opioid Overdose Prevention: Safety Advice for Patients & Family Members (Substance Abuse and Mental Health Services Administration) - PDF
+- Opioid Overdose Prevention: Safety Advice for Patients and Family Members (Substance Abuse and Mental Health Services Administration) - PDF

 - What to Ask Your Doctor Before Taking Opioids (Food and Drug Administration) Also in Spanish